Table of Contents

 Choosing the best MacBook for video editing isn’t an easy task.
 There are different display sizes, different target audiences, and a host of different specification options you can choose from.
 This does make things confusing, and if you aren’t sure which MacBook to buy for video editing, the number of options can make things even more confusing.
 To begin with, we’ll talk about using a MacBook for video editing.

-Aside from that, we also have a guide to Mac video editing, as well as a few articles that help you choose a keyboard for your Mac – from the best mechanical keyboards for Mac, to the best wireless keyboards for Mac, as well as the best keyboards for Mac in general.
+Aside from that, we also have a guide to Mac video editing, as well as a few articles that help you choose a keyboard for your Mac – from mechanical keyboards, to wireless keyboards, as well as the other keyboards in general.

 MacBooks are incredibly well optimized